TORCH-Consortium/MAGMA/README.md

 - For small datasets (20 samples or less), we recommend that you download the `EXIT_RIF GVCF` files from https://zenodo.org/record/8054182

-- For including Mtb lineages and outgroup (M. canettii) in the phylogenetic tree, you can download the `LineageAndOutgroup` files from https://zenodo.org/record/8233518
+- For including Mtb lineages and outgroup (M. canettii) in the phylogenetic tree, you can download the `LineagesAndOutgroup` files from https://zenodo.org/record/8233518

 ```